pkardas/notes/books/ddia.md

 Hardware faults - on a cluster with 10 000 disks, you can expect, on average, one disk to die per day.
 Nowadays, multi-machine redundancy is no longer required - only in few use cases.

-Software errors - eg. many applications hang simultaneously on 30.06.2012 because of bug in Linux kernel.
-These kind of bugs lie dormant for a long time until they are triggered by an unusual set of circumstances.
+Software errors - e.g. many applications hang simultaneously on 30.06.2012 because of bug in Linux kernel.
+This kind of bugs lie dormant for a long time until they are triggered by an unusual set of circumstances.

-Human errors - humans are responsible for majority of errors.
+Human errors - humans are responsible for the majority of errors.
 There are measures that can be taken in order to prevent the errors:

 - well-defined abstractions, easy to use tools, interfaces that discourage doing the wrong things
 - provide fully functional non-production sandbox environment where people can explore and experiment with real data